mariojgt/devops-nodejsapp-docker-simple/readme.md

-## The project is a simple docker-compose file to run a laravel
+## The project is a simple docker-compose file to run a and nodejs app

-#### Note make sure to update the .env file with the correct values, you should be able to by visiting  *192.168.0.x:port*
+#### Note make sure to update the .env file with the correct values

-### 1. *make network* command to create a network
+### 1. *make start* command to create a network

-### 2. *make build* command to build the docker images

-### 3. *make start* command to run the containers

-# Note: this docker environment was design to work with umbrelOS